Light brown apple moth controversy: Efficacy debate and proposed solutions

 Critics state that no published efficacy reports on the pheromone formulations used aerially against LBAM exist, raising questions about the validity of the eradication effort.
-Additionally, University of California scientists and other independent experts recommend containment measures in urban areas, but that full-scale airplane spraying should be saved for crop areas that agricultural departments are trying to protect in the Central Valley.
-Oakland city council member Jane Brunner questioned the location of the sprayings in interviews and in her resolution against the efforts, stating, "A very curious issue for me is that they're spraying in Richmond, Berkeley and Oakland, but they are not spraying in Danville, Walnut Creek and out in the valley."
-In April 2008, Oakland City Attorney John Russo, in an article expressing his reasons for opposing the spray, said that state officials cannot describe the amount of the chemical it will take to rid the state of apple moths, nor how many years the spray will need to be conducted.
-He also mentioned:
+Additionally, University of California scientists and other independent experts recommend containment measures in urban areas, reserving full-scale airplane spraying for crop areas in the Central Valley.
+Oakland city council member Jane Brunner questioned the location of the sprayings in interviews and in her resolution against the efforts.

-"As it happens, the company that makes the spray is owned by a wealthy agri-business tycoon who has contributed hundreds of thousands of dollars to the campaigns of state officials.
-But that's probably just another coincidence."

 The group 'Helping Our Peninsula's Environment' proposes controlling the moth with the targeted use of pheromone-baited sticky traps.
 These are the same traps used for population size measuring purposes.
 The traps have caught and killed almost all the 27,000 LBAM moths found so far in California.
 This method would employ four additional traps for every LBAM caught and consumes far less resources in traps and staff than applying 160,000 twist ties per square mile (250 per acre).

 Other critics of the aerial spray plan, such as The California Nevada Regional Conservation Committee of the Sierra Club, propose that twist ties be impregnated with the pheromone and hung on trees and other structures across the area.
 They say they prefer least-toxic, environmentally sensitive control methods to spraying.

 The California Department of Food and Agriculture has determined that more than nine million twist ties would be required to cover the infested area.
 Because the twist ties need to be placed at optimal distances from each other, one trained employee can correctly place 30 to 40 twist ties in a single day.
 Twist ties become ineffective after about three months and then need to be removed, disposed of, and replaced four times a year.
 As a result, using twist ties as the primary measure to control the moth has been ruled out.
 In early February 2008, the California Department of Food and Agriculture and the U.S. Department of Agriculture (USDA) announced that treatment using pheromone-infused twist ties was scheduled for LBAM eradication in some lightly infested areas.
 A USDA official has stated that they are still considering whether to treat San Francisco and the East Bay Area through ground or aerial application.